razor-network/docs-v2/docs/stake/mainnet.md

 ## Using Docker {#using-docker}

-It is recommended to run a **Razor Node** using **Docker**.
+It is recommended to run a **Oracle Node** using **Docker**.
 This is because you don't need a complete development environment to run a node.
-Since code is updated and deployed frequently from our github repository, we keep the Razor Node docker image updated.
+Since code is updated and deployed frequently from our github repository, we keep the Oracle Node docker image updated.

 ## Hardware Requirements {#hardware-requirements}